thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 ## Rendering Mental Model: how to think about React's hardest part

-I consider rendering to be React's most confusing part because a lot of things happen during rendering that aren't obvious by looking at the code.
-That's why having a clear mental model really helps.
+I consider rendering to be React's most confusing part because a lot of things happen during rendering that isn't obvious by looking at the code.
+That's why having a clear mental model helps.

-The way I imagine rendering with my imaginary boxes is two fold: the first render brings the box into existence, that's when state is initialized.
-The second part is when it re-renders, that's the box being recycled, most of it is brand new but some important elements of it remain, namely state.
+The way I imagine rendering with my imaginary boxes is two-fold: the first render brings the box into existence, that's when the state is initialized.
+The second part is when it re-renders, that's the box being recycled, most of it is brand new but some important elements of it remain namely state.

 On every render everything inside a component is created, including variables and functions, that's why we can have variables storing calculation results.